call/puppet-buildkite_agent/README.md

 ## Testing

-This module is tested by
+This module is tested using the following steps:

-- Installing `puppet-agent` and this module in a GitHub Actions macOS environment
+- Install `puppet-agent` and this module in a GitHub Actions macOS environment
-- Running `puppet apply` (2x) to check that desired state is configured and maintained
+- Run `puppet apply` (2x) to check that desired state is configured and maintained
-- Validating configuration with [Serverspec](https://serverspec.org/) tests (located in the `test/` directory)
+- Validate configuration with [Serverspec](https://serverspec.org/) tests (located in the `test/` directory)

 GitHub Actions macOS virtual environments are hosted on [MacStadium](https://help.github.com/en/actions/reference/virtual-environments-for-github-hosted-runners#cloud-hosts-for-github-hosted-runners) and contain some [preconfigured software](https://help.github.com/en/actions/reference/software-installed-on-github-hosted-runners#macos-1015).